MicrosoftDocs/win32/desktop-src/WinInet/http-sessions.md

 ---
 title: HTTP Sessions
-description: Resources on the WWW are accessed by using http. ms.assetid: '0f307e28-9c38-41e7-9795-7eef08e99a3c'
+description: Resources on the WWW are accessed by using http. ms.assetid: 0f307e28-9c38-41e7-9795-7eef08e99a3c ms.date: 05/31/2018 ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # HTTP Sessions

 WinINet enables you to access resources on the World Wide Web (WWW).
-These resources can be accessed directly by using [**InternetOpenUrl**](internetopenurl.md) (for more information, see [Accessing URLs Directly](handling-uniform-resource-locators.md#accessing-urls-directly)).
+These resources can be accessed directly by using [**InternetOpenUrl**](/windows/win32/Wininet/nf-wininet-internetopenurla?branch=master) (for more information, see [Accessing URLs Directly](handling-uniform-resource-locators.md#accessing-urls-directly)).

 Resources on the WWW are accessed by using http.
 The HTTP functions handle the underlying protocols, while allowing your application to access information on the WWW.
 As the HTTP protocol evolves, the underlying protocols are updated to maintain function behavior.